bracketloader/twitter-scrape/README.md

 # Twitter Scrape

-Scrape tweets from twitter into a DB.
+Scrape tweets from Twitter into a DB.
 Convert the DB to a CSV file.

 ## Installation